Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Introduction

-The occurence of the Bernoulli property for partially hyperbolic diffeomorphisms is a much more delicate issue than the same for the context of (non)uniformly hyperbolic diffeomorphisms, and does not follows from the Kolmogorov property (see a recent example in dimension four given by A. Kanigowski, F. Hertz and K. Vinhage \cite{KHV}).
-The question of wether the Kolmogorov and the Bernoulli property are equivalent for volume preserving $C^2$ partially hyperbolic diffeomorphisms on three dimensional manifolds is still open (see \cite{PTV2}).
+The occurrence of the Bernoulli property for partially hyperbolic diffeomorphisms is a much more delicate issue than the same for the context of (non)uniformly hyperbolic diffeomorphisms, and does not follows from the Kolmogorov property (see a recent example in dimension four given by F. Hertz, A. Kanigowski and K. Vinhage \cite{KHV}).
+The question of whether the Kolmogorov and the Bernoulli property are equivalent for volume preserving $C^2$ partially hyperbolic diffeomorphisms on three dimensional manifolds is still open.
 It is worth mentioning here that from \cite{HHU1, ACW}, there exists a $C^1$-open and dense set of Bernoulli diffeomorphisms among the $C^r$, $r>1$, volume preserving partially hyperbolic diffeomorphisms on a compact connected manifold.
 Moreover, very recently G. N\'u\~nez and J. Hertz \cite{NH} have proved that for a residual set $\mathcal R$ of the family of $C^1$, volume preserving partially hyperbolic diffeomorphisms of a three manifold, given $f\in \mathcal R$ the existence of a minimal expanding or contracting $f$-invariant foliation implies that $f$ is stably Bernoulli.
-The same authors then conjecture (see \cite[Conjecture 1.2]{NH}) that for a generic set of such diffeomorphisms, either all the Lyapunov exponents vanish almost everywhere or a minimal invariant expanding/contracting foliation exists.
+The same authors then conjectured (see \cite[Conjecture 1.2]{NH}) that for a generic set of such diffeomorphisms, either all the Lyapunov exponents vanish almost everywhere or a minimal invariant expanding/contracting foliation exists.